Don Wilson (kickboxer): Professional boxing

+Wilson also had an exhibition boxing match against USBA and NABA light-middleweight champion Jose Alfredo "Shibata" Flores.

-Commentating career
+Commentating

 Wilson was a fight commentator and interviewer in many of the early UFC events, beginning with UFC 7 in Buffalo.
 He stated several times that he would be willing to fight in the UFC himself if enough fans requested it, but it never happened.
 He went on to be a commentator for King of the Cage.

 Film appearances

-Some movies to his credit include: Futurekick, Bloodfist 1–8, Ring of Fire 1, 2 & 3, Out for Blood, Operation Cobra, Blackbelt, Cyber Tracker 1 & 2, Terminal Rush, Redemption, Say Anything...
-Capitol Conspiracy, Moving Target, and Batman Forever as the leader of the Neon Gang.
+Some movies to his credit include: Futurekick, Bloodfist 1–8, Ring of Fire 1, 2 & 3, Out for Blood, Operation Cobra, Blackbelt, Cyber Tracker 1 & 2, Terminal Rush, Redemption, Say Anything..., Capitol Conspiracy, Moving Target, and Batman Forever as the leader of the Neon Gang.